🎉 20% off the first year #BLACKFRIDAY discount 🎉 Use code:

 Digital signage in schools improves student satisfaction while getting them to collaborate on entertaining group projects.

-People traditionally use digital signage to advertise sales and strengthen a company’s brand.
+People traditionally use digital signage software to advertise sales and strengthen a company’s brand.
 Seems like it’s way too corporate for student life and educational signage, doesn’t it?
 Not so.

 Not only does digital signage in schools save money and the environment by eliminating the need for flyers, it’s also more effective.
 Why?
-Because if students create their own campaigns to promote school spirit and community events, teens will definitely take the bait.
+Because if students create their own campaigns to promote school spirit and community school events, teens will definitely take the bait.
 And respond positively to the message.
 There’s no better way to boost student engagement than if the target viewer is also the one designing the content and campaign.

 Digital signage created by students showcases what’s important to them